 This case is a prime example of what can happen when a business fails to pick a strong trademark and/or protect it by stopping others from creating confusion.
 Establishing and maintaining a trademark can require a bit of effort, but here are a few tricks of the trade to get you started:

 - Ensure that the trademark has not already been taken.
-Just as you are trying to protect your business name and brand, many others across the nation are trying to do so as well.
+Just as you are trying to protect your business brand name and brand equity, many others across the nation are trying to do so as well.
 Be sure your “original” idea hasn’t already been originated by conducting or a arranging for a trademark search.

 - Federally register your trademark.
 The United States Patent and Trademark Office (USPTO) is the first stop on your trademark journey.
 Note: the earlier you file for registration, the better.
 If multiple parties are vying for the same basic trademark registration, the Office refers back to the date of filing for an intent-to-use application or the date of actual use for a use-based application as the beginning of ownership.